Nandalal Bose: Students

-Also, A.D.Jayathilake, a student from Ceylon (Sri Lanka), had the opportunity to study under Dr. Nandalal Bose from 1948–1952.

 Honours and awards

 Nandalal Bose, who left a major imprint on Indian art, was the first recipient of a scholarship offered by the Indian Society of Oriental Art, founded in 1907.

 In 1954, he became the first artist to be elected Fellow of the Lalit Kala Akademi, India's National Academy of Art.
 In 1954, Nandalal Bose was awarded the Padma Vibhushan.

 In 1957, the University of Calcutta conferred honorary D.Litt. on him.
 Vishvabharati University honoured him by conferring on him the title of 'Deshikottama'.

 The Academy of Fine Arts in Calcutta honoured Nandalal with the Silver Jubilee Medal.
 The Tagore Birth Centenary Medal was awarded to Nandalal Bose in 1965 by the Asiatic Society of Bengal.

 Acharya Nandalal, an Indian documentary film on the artist was made by Harisadhan Dasgupta in 1984.